smontanari/vscode-test-toggle/README.md

 Given an open file/document, this extension compiles an ordered list of _candidate folders_ that may contain the corresponding test/source file.
 It then scans those folders sequentially until it finds (or not) the target document to toggle to.
 - The first candidate folder is always the same folder in which the current document lives
 - The last candidate folder is always the root of the project
-- The presence of other folders depends on the source and test `paths` extension setting (see below)
+- The presence of other folders depends on the source and test `paths` extension setting

 ## Extension Settings

-This extension contributes the following settings:
+This extension provides the following configuration options:

 * `testToggle.testNameRegExp`: regular expression used to match a test filename (see `package.json` for the default value)
 * `testToggle.paths.source`: list of available _source_ paths to use when searching for source files (default: `[]`)